DOS Game Compatibility Notes

 Here is the TPPATCH program that can fix programs that have this issue.
 The messages produced by this patching program are in German; if it says "Die Datei wird jetzt gepatcht... fertig" ("The data will now be patched... done") then this indicates that the patching was successful.

 Note that not every error 200 is immediately fixable with this patch.
+This may be due to things like EXE compression (LZEXE etc.) or the like.

 Error 200, fixable with TPPATCH: